DuyPhanQuang/qualgoo/README.md

 - Show the current weather by location or address name.
 - Search location by address name by using Google Places.
+- Using Room database to manage(CRUD operations) result of search addresses (latlng, cities)
 - Support light/dark mode.
 - Support dynamic material from Android 13 and above.
 - Support locales.